marc-bolle/Airline-Passengers-Satisfaction-Classification/README.md

 </p>

 <p>The decision tree even performs better than the Naive Bayes classifier, with an accuracy score of 0.86%.
 It is also excellent at predicting true negative (TN) and true positive (TP).</p>

+<h2>Conclusion</h2>
+<p>Both the Naïve Bayes classifier and the Decision Tree classifier performs well on this dataset with high accuracy scores.</p>
+<p>I have found that some factors such as in-flight entertainment, seat comfort, online support, ease of online booking and checking service are very important for passengers.
+These insights could help the airline to improve these aspects to give the best experience to their passengers.</p>
+<p>I believe other models with more hyperparameter tuning opportunities could be fitted to this data and achieve a higher accuracy.
+Do not hesitate to contact me if you have any comments or recommendations.</p>